ColinDuquesnoy/QDarkStyleSheet/README.md

 Introduction
 ==================

-This is a simple dark stylesheet for Qt applications developped for the pyludic tools.
+This is a simple dark stylesheet for Qt applications.

 It tries to mimick the **Wonton soup** color scheme from the KDE desktop.